gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 npm install --save-dev babel-loader babel-core babel-preset-es2015 babel-preset-react
 {% endhighlight %}

-* We will need the webpack library in order to gather all our JS modules in a dist file, and to do some "hot rebuild".
+* We will need the webpack library in order to gather all the JS modules into a "bundle" file, and also to do some "hot rebuild".
 We'll also install the express Http server, in order to quickly test our app in standalone mode.
 {% highlight shell %}
 npm install –save-dev webpack express
 {% endhighlight %}

 At this point, package.json has been updated (with --save), and node dependencies installed in "node_modules" directory. package.json must be added to version control so anyone can build your project.